-The Acetyl Chain segment, which includes our intermediate chemistry, emulsion polymers and EVA polymers businesses, is active in every major global industrial sector and serves diverse consumer end-use applications.
+The Acetyl Chain segment, which includes the integrated chain of intermediate chemistry, emulsion polymers and EVA polymers businesses, is active in every major global industrial sector and serves diverse consumer end-use applications.
 These include traditional vinyl-based end uses, such as paints and coatings and adhesives, as well as other unique, high-value end uses including flexible packaging, thermal laminations, wire and cable, and compounds.